Moazen to lead Human Science Frontier Program project to study osteoderms

 Mechanical Engineering is a broad discipline which can lead you to pursue many different career paths.
 On completing your degree programme, you can choose from a variety of fields including:

 The problem-solving, analytical skills you develop at UCL Mechanical Engineering will make you an attractive candidate for employers in many other fields.
 These include commerce, banking, and management consultancy.

-Students must select one minor.
-More information on the minors available to students on the Integrated Engineering Minors page.
+You must select one minor.
+Information about the current minors is available on the Integrated Engineering Minors page.

-Students will be taking two more modules, continuing their minor subject from year two.
+You will take two more modules, continuing your minor subject from year two.

-More information on the minors is available on the Integrated Engineering Programme Minors page.
+Information about the current minors is available on the Integrated Engineering Programme Minors page.

 One Level 7 module is taken in the third year to provide a greater choice of options in the fourth year.

 You must choose 45 credits of optional modules.
 All modules are worth 15 credits unless stated otherwise.
 No more than one module (15 credits) may be at Level 6.

 |MECH0074 Engineering in Extreme Environments||MECH0075 Health Assessment of Engineered Structures|

 |MECH0055 Materials and Fatigue||MECH0060 Heat Transfer and Heat Systems|